 - 4 Tbsp gochujang (Korean chili paste)

-- 8 cloves garlic (minced or garlic-pressed)
+- 8 cloves garlic (minced or pressed)

 - 2 Tbsp toasted sesame oil